akky/embed-wider-flickr-photo/README.md

 # requirements

-  * PHP5.5 or above
+  * PHP7.1 or above
-  * WordPress 4.4.1 or above
+  * WordPress 5.9.3 or above
-  * phpunit 5.1.6 or above (test requires PHP5.6 or above)
+  * phpunit 9.5 or above

 # deployment note